-All monies raised by the CLSB through the PCF 2017 will be used for permitted purposes only.
+All monies raised by the CLSB through the PCF 2018 will be used for permitted purposes only.
 Separation of CLSB and ACL fees achieved in 2013 provides clarity on the intended purpose of fees paid by a Costs Lawyer.
 Further, it affords Costs Lawyers the choice as to whether they become a member of their profession's representative body.

-D.10 (a)-(d) inc: Transparency
+D.10 (a)-(d) inc. : Transparency

-On 25 July 2016 the CLSB initiated an 8 week consultation with Costs Lawyers and the ACL on the proposed PCF 2017.
-The closing date for responses was set as being midnight on Friday 9 September 2016.
+On 26 July 2017 the CLSB initiated a 7.5 week consultation with Costs Lawyers and the ACL on the proposed PCF 2018.
+The closing date for responses was midnight on Friday 15 September 2017.
 The consultation paper was also made available through the CLSB website.
-A consultation response report is attached to this application, there were no objections to the proposed PCF 2017.
+A consultation response report is attached to this application, there were no objections to the proposed PCF 2018 and the ACL were also in support.

-In May 2016, the CLSB introduced a new section on its website titled "cost of regulation" under which it brought together the costs history of the:
+In May 2016, the CLSB introduced a new section on its website titled "cost of regulation."
+Under this section, the following information with histories was made available:

-- (i) The annual running costs of the CLSB for years 2013 onwards under the headings of salaries (including tax, NI & pension), travel & subsistence, rent, phone, admin, equipment, services & levies, misc. & transfer to reserves. - (j) Annual Costs Lawyer practising certificate fee. - (k) Annual LSB levy. - (I) Annual Legal Ombudsman levy.
+- (i) The annual running costs of the CLSB under the headings of salaries (including tax, NI & pension), services, travel & subsistence, rent and transfer to reserves. - (j) Annual Costs Lawyer practising certificate fee. - (k) Annual LSB levy. - (I) Annual Legal Ombudsman levy.